Before getting to the interview stages, there is a pre-qualification or pre-screening process that you need to put your applicants through.

 This ensures they meet the basic requirements for the role (e.g., qualified candidates that have the right skill set for an open position).
 This also makes sure you don’t waste time putting unqualified candidates (and those with red flags) through an extensive in-person interview.

 The pre-screening interview is widely used by companies, and your hiring process can benefit greatly from incorporating pre-screening interviews.

 What is a pre-screening interview?

-A pre-screening interview, or pre-employment screening, is a series of questions that lets you learn some basic qualification information about candidates, prior to conducting a more extensive interview.
+A pre-screening interview, or pre-employment screening, is a series of questions that lets you learn some basic qualification information about candidates (as well as their salary expectations and overall interest in the position in question) prior to conducting a more extensive interview.

 How to conduct a pre-screening interview

 A pre-screening interview can be done over the phone / video chat or via online survey.